Welcome! I am glad that you are here. I invite you to follow me on Twitter, Facebook, Google, Pinterest.

 To find a nature oriented contest for your young teen, Cornell now has a site that lists contests and resources at Young Birders Network.
 There are a number of contests here, including the Young Birder of the Year Contest.

-These contests are not just in photography.
+These contests are not just for photography.
 They also list art and essay contests related to bird watching.
-Lots of choices, if your teen is interested.......

 Creating Photography Books